NataliaSozontova/group_project/README.md

 # Travel Guide
 This Application can be used in any browser available.
-The purpose of this application is to provide tourists help in guidance finding deliciouse foods and restourants, find any places using a google map, exchange currency and current and 5 days  weather foreacst.
+The purpose of this application is to provide tourists help in guidance finding deliciouse foods, location of restourants,current weather and 5 days  weather foreacst.

 ### HOW TO USE THE APPLICATION